Jock Itch Overview

 Jock itch is more common in overweight people with deep, moist skin folds.
 Losing weight may help prevent the condition from coming back.

 Sumanas Bunyaratavej practices in Bangkok Noi, Thailand.
-Bunyaratavej and is rated as an Elite expert by MediFind in the treatment of Jock Itch.
+Bunyaratavej is rated as an Elite expert by MediFind in the treatment of Jock Itch.
 Their top areas of expertise are Ringworm, Fungal Nail Infection, Jock Itch, and Ingrown Toenail.

 Charussri Leeyaphan practices in Bangkok Noi, Thailand.
-Leeyaphan and is rated as an Elite expert by MediFind in the treatment of Jock Itch.
+Leeyaphan is rated as an Elite expert by MediFind in the treatment of Jock Itch.
 Their top areas of expertise are Ringworm, Fungal Nail Infection, Jock Itch, and Athlete's Foot.

 Ananta Khurana practices in New Delhi, India.
-Khurana and is rated as an Elite expert by MediFind in the treatment of Jock Itch.
+Khurana is rated as an Elite expert by MediFind in the treatment of Jock Itch.
 Their top areas of expertise are Jock Itch, Ringworm, Leprosy, Erythema Nodosum, and Cataract Removal.

 Jock itch usually responds promptly to treatment.
 It is often less severe than other tinea infections, such as athlete's foot, but may last a long time.